AurelioDeRosa/Audero-Context-Menu/README.md

     bower install audero-context-menu

-Alternatively, you have to manually download it.
+Alternatively, you can manually download it.

 Remember to include the Javascript file, **after** the [jQuery](http://www.jquery.com) library, and the CSS file in the header of your web page as shown below: